dgwartney/pandoc-book-template/contents/hr-agent/user-properties.md

 ## User Properties

-User properties are pieces of information specific to a user that permits the ability to customize the agent responses to the user.
-For example, a user conversation with an agent in India versus the United States may differ on topics of Human Resources due to local labor laws or policies.
+User properties that provide personalized information about a user that are used to customize the agent responses to the user.
+For example, a user conversation with an agent in Germany versus the United States may differ on topics of human resources due to local labor laws or policies.

-The exercises for this lesson will provide the mechanics of the creation of user properties that will be used in a virtual assistant in later lessons.
+The exercises for this lesson will show to create user property that will be used in a virtual assistant in later lessons.

-In our specific case will be creating two user properties:
+In our specific case will be creating a user property `Location`

-- Location
-- Title

 ### Exercise: Adding a New User Property